PKM74/Nanite/doc/Kernel Params.md

 - `quietkb` : Makes Keyboard Driver NOT Auto Output pressed keys to Video

 ## NOTE: THIS IS NOT CURRENTLY FULLY IMPLEMENTED!
+(or Really At all For now...
+Need to make the damn disk calls)